travis-ci/docs-travis-ci-com/docs/user/deployment/rubygems.md

       on:
         tags: true

+If you tag a commit locally, remember to run `git push --tags` to ensure that your tags are uploaded to Github.

 You can retrieve your api key by following [these instructions](http://guides.rubygems.org/rubygems-org-api/).
 It is recommended to encrypt that key.
 Assuming you have the Travis CI command line client installed, you can do it like this: